memery1446/DexAggregator/README.md

             (a free account will do it) or similar provider   <= <= https://vercel.com/

-5. OPTIONAL DEPLOYMENTS
-        These could come in handy during development, offering key information.

-            => =>   Remember to manually update contract addresses in the scripts listed below.    <= <=

-            => =>   IN YOUR TERMINAL, RUN:
-                `npx hardhat run scripts/check-balance.js  --network <hardhat or sepolia>` `npx hardhat run scripts/setup-check.js  --network <hardhat or sepolia>`
-                `npx hardhat run scripts/verify-deployment.js  --network <hardhat or sepolia>`   <= <=

 6. OPTIONAL FRONTEND COMPONENTS

         The frontend includes specialized test utilities for debugging, verification and expansion.
 To use the front end tests, import the component to App.js and add it to the return statement for visibility.
-For a good example of this, look at how src/components/PriceChart.js is imported at the top of App.js and included in the return statement <like this />.
+For a good example of this, look at how src/components/PriceChart.js is imported at the top of App.js and included in the return statement like this: <PriceChart />.

         Here are the front end extras: